 - Ample dose of healthy "good" bacteria

 - Improves immune function

-These are the popsicles that inspired my Papaya Watermelon Yogurt Popsicles that remind me of a hot Summer’s day in the middle of July, sitting on a porch swing in Cape Cod.
+These are the popsicles that inspired my very popular Papaya Watermelon Yogurt Popsicles.
+Reminds me of a hot Summer's day in the middle of July, sitting on a porch swing in Cape Cod.
 The visual is seriously necessary so you can understand the taste.
-Both popsicles are heavenly!

 Dairy-Free Blackberry Watermelon Yogurt Popsicles

 - Popsicle Mold and sticks

 - 1 cup dairy-free plant-based coconut yogurt

 - 2 ½ cups sliced watermelon white seeds only

 - 3-4 drops liquid stevia , optional